 Daily reporting may sound like an annoying routine but it’s probably something you need.

-If you ever wonder about where all your time goes and why important things don't get done, you should probably try out daily reporting.
+If you ever wonder about where all your time goes and why important things don’t get done, you should try out daily reporting.

 A daily work report is a useful method for managing both your work and personal life.
 It helps you keep track of your time and makes sure you only focus on important things each day.
+If you’re not sure where to start – try out these custom reporting templates.

 The idea behind daily reporting is setting clear goals and tasks for each day and making sure you can keep up.